BuildStatic/SafeReflections/README.md

 ```

 Simply replace all usages of [Reflections](https://reflections.googlecode.com) with [SafeReflections](https://github.com/BuildStatic/SafeReflections/tree/master).
-Also, you can now annotate classes with `@ReflectIgnore` to have them not be referenced by SafeReflections.
+Also, you can now annotate classes and methods with `@ReflectIgnore` to have them not be referenced by SafeReflections.
 We have the most common methods we
 use in SafeReflections, but if you need one we do not provide, simply get the `internal` SafeReflections by calling `getInternal()` which returns a Reflections instance.

 ## Contributing